 Again, shaking heads.

-Director Kolteo Ais nodded solemnly, and looked at the Academic.
+Director Kolteo Ais nodded again and looked at the Academic.
 “Then, Professor, this board determines that you and your group are guilty of treason.
 As Chair, I sentence all of you to death.
 Your research will be destroyed and your names forgotten.”

 The Academic lost all semblance of the seasoned lecturer.
 “What?” he sputtered, sudden rage flaring in his eyes.
 “This is ridiculous!
 I am not seeking the fall of the Empire; I am warning you of it!
 If you keep to your present course, it will fall!
 You’ve seen the projections: we have 97% certainty!”